xXSlothaiXx/POTOP/README.md

 If the script is only sending UDP packets, it means that the port is not working or open.

 Be careful when testing this script on Samsung galaxy devices.
-The galaxy devices seem to have a protocol that disconnects from wifi if it is receiving too many pakcets.
+The galaxy devices seem to have a protocol that disconnects from wifi if it is receiving too many packets.
 THIS SCRIPT WILL create authentication errors with wifi to the target who owns a samsung device

 ### I AM NOT RESPONSIPLE FOR HOW YOU USE THIS.
 If you are DOS'ing devices without permission, you are liable and will face legal repercussions.